DigitalVS/GAD/README.md

 <h3 id="search-forward">F - Search forward</h3>

 Search forward command is integral part of the `S` command previously issued from the command line.
-As its name says, it searches forward the next occurrence of the searched string from the address where it has been previously found.
+As its name says, it searches forward the next occurrence of the searched byte string from the address where it has been previously found.

 ## Command Line Commands